taylorpoe/framework-guides/events.md

         }
     });

 The event object selectors specify which event functions will be attached to the corresponding elements in the tree.
-Event listeners can be either be traditional DOM events ('click', 'mousedown', etc) or custom programmatic events.
+Event listeners can either be traditional DOM events ('click', 'mousedown', etc) or custom programmatic events.

 ## Modifying the state